culturesofknowledge/site-portal/README.md

 ## Instructions
 Choose "docker-compose.yaml" or "docker-compose-dev.yaml"

-- export MYSQL_ROOT_PASSWORD="PASSWORD-HERE"
+- add MYSQL_ROOT_PASSWORD="PASSWORD-HERE" to /etc/environment and create a new shell
 - docker-compose build
-- docker-compose up
+- docker-compose up -d
 - Load the database if you have old data
 - Copy any added files to omkea/files and wordpress/wp-content/uploads